The year in viral racists: 29 acts of bigotry that gained infamy in 2018

 Make no mistake: 2018 was the year of the viral racist.

 The problem of racism itself may or may not be getting worse in the Trump era, but it’s definitely getting caught on camera more often.
 Racists are now so emboldened–and the urge to record them so easy to act upon–that this year felt like an unending festival of short films about weaponized ignorance.
-With practically each passing day, a new villain would emerge, shouting racist epithets or calling cops for the most preposterous reasons, often earning an unflattering nickname in the process.
+With practically each passing day, a new villain would emerge, shouting racist epithets or calling cops for preposterous reasons, often earning an unflattering nickname in the process.
 Eventually, the video evidence became a genre unto itself: Living While Black.
 It’s a title that perfectly encompasses the sheer lack of offense required for people of color to actually offend racists, causing them to lose their legendary cool.

-How is it possible in 2018 for anyone to still act this way without considering the ubiquity of cameras and the internet’s sophisticated sleuthing prowess?
-Probably a combination of being scared of everything because of Fox News and feeling obliged to defend the sanctity and historic dominance of whiteness.
+How is it possible in 2018 for anyone to still act this way without considering the ubiquity of cameras and the internet’s sleuthing prowess?
+Probably a combination of being scared of everything and feeling obliged to defend the historic dominance of whiteness.
 To be clear, neither are good reasons.
-In any case, the cycle repeats itself so much that this list received three fresh entries between the day I started compiling it and the day I finished, one week later.
+The cycle repeats itself so frequently, though, that this list received three fresh entries between the day I started compiling it and the day I finished, one week later.

-Have a look below at the year of the viral racist, and you’ll likely never again doubt the panopticon’s ability to amplify a bigoted outburst to an audience of millions within minutes.
-Some of these instances (or the comeuppances that follow) seem almost funny in a schadenfreude-y way, but considering that this impulse to automatically equate non-pale people with danger is what got Botham Jean killed in his own home for absolutely no reason, it’s no laughing matter at all.
+Have a look below at the year of the viral racist, and never doubt the panopticon’s ability to amplify bigoted outbursts to an audience of millions within minutes.
+Some of these instances (or the comeuppances that follow) seem almost funny in a schadenfreude-y way, but considering that this impulse to equate non-pale people with danger is what got Botham Jean killed in his own home, it’s no laughing matter at all.

 January